jokumon/TOA_Project/karatsuba_ClosestPair_Simulator/Closestpair_karatsuba.md

 ```
 Base case: either number < 10.

-Visualizes the **recursion tree** — each node shows the two numbers being multiplied and depth.
+Visualizes the **recursion tree**, each node shows the two numbers being multiplied and depth.
 The current active node is highlighted larger.

 ---